Administrators - Enabling E-Commerce for Payment Processing

 Internet Merchant Bank Account

-Internet Merchant Bank Account is a special type of account required for merchants who wish to sell goods and services over the Internet and accept credit cards as payment.
+An Internet merchant bank account is required for merchants who wish to sell goods and services over the Internet and accept credit cards as payment.

 This type of account is different than a typical merchant account and is considered card-not-present, like mail-order / phone-order (MO/TO) merchant accounts.